City University of Hong Kong: History

+In 1994, the institution was elevated to university status, adopting its current name in recognition of the designation.

+In September 2024, CityU (Dongguan) was opened, the campus is located in the Songshan Lake High-Tech Industrial Development Zone (Science City).
+For the first cohort, the University offers four undergraduate programmes – (1) computer science and technology, (2) intelligent manufacturing engineering, (3) materials science and engineering, and (4) energy and power engineering – and six master’s programmes: (1) computer science, (2) engineering management, (3) materials engineering and nanotechnology, (4) business information systems, (5) data science, and (6) electronic information engineering.

 Campus

 City University of Hong Kong occupies an urban campus located in Kowloon.
 The official address is Tat Chee Avenue, Kowloon Tong, Kowloon.
 Administratively, it is part of Sham Shui Po District.
-Some buildings of the main campus are marked as located in Shek Kip Mei neighbourhood instead of Kowloon Tong in the official address book, such as Nam Shan Building.
+Certain buildings of the main campus are marked as located in the Shek Kip Mei neighbourhood instead of Kowloon Tong in the official address book, such as Nam Shan Building.

-The main campus is connected to Festival Walk shopping centre and Kowloon Tong station, which serves the East Rail line and Kwun Tong line of Hong Kong's Mass Transit Railway (MTR) system.
+The main campus is connected to the Festival Walk shopping centre and the Kowloon Tong MTR station, which serves the East Rail line and Kwun Tong line of Hong Kong's Mass Transit Railway (MTR) system.
 It is also adjacent to Shek Kip Mei Park and Nam Shan Estate.

 The main campus covers around 15.6 ha.

-Yeung Kin Man Academic Building
+Yeung Kin Man Academic Building (YEUNG)

 Yeung Kin Man Academic Building, formerly known as Academic 1, was also called "Academic Building" before the completion of Academic 2.
 It was completed in stages from 1989 to 1994.
 The floor area is 63,000 m2, and includes 116 laboratories, 18 lecture halls, classrooms and canteens.
 The building is divided by colour, in order of purple zone (P), green zone (G), blue zone (B), yellow zone (Y) and red zone (R).
 Except for the lecture halls, all classrooms and laboratories are numbered by their colour divisions.

-Li Dak Sum Yip Yio Chin Academic Building
+Li Dak Sum Yip Yio Chin Academic Building (LI)

 Li Dak Sum Yip Yio Chin Academic Building, previously called Academic 2, was designed by architecture firm Aedas.
 With a total area of 20,900 m2, it is located on the slope behind the sports complex on the campus, and is equipped with a resource centre, design room, computer room, language practice room, and student dining hall, classrooms, lecture halls, audio-visual rooms, multi-purpose activity rooms and sky gardens.